 Before you get to the nitty-gritty of speech writing, figure out some of the big picture issues.
 Who is going to be giving the speech?
 Are you speaking together or separately?
 If you’re giving two separate speeches, who is going first?
 When in the night are you giving the speech?
 How long will the speech be?
 What’s the tone going to be?

-Start with your thank yous
+Start your wedding speech with some thank yous

 This one is easy!
 You start your speech by giving a round of thank yous.
 Thank all of your guests for coming, thank your wedding party for supporting you, thank out-of-towners for making the trek, thank your parents for all their love, thank your new spouse’s parents for welcoming you into the family, thank special people who made the day possible, thank vendors, THANK THEM ALL!
 Or, y’know, thank who you want to thank.